awsdocs/amazon-redshift-developer-guide/doc_source/r_ROUND.md

 The ROUND function rounds numbers to the nearest integer or decimal\.

-The ROUND function can optionally include a second argument: an integer to indicate the number of decimal places for rounding, in either direction\.
-If the second argument is not provided, the function rounds to the nearest whole number; if the second argument *n* is specified, the function rounds to the nearest number with *n* decimal places of precision\.
+The ROUND function can optionally include a second argument as an integer to indicate the number of decimal places for rounding, in either direction\.
+When you don't provide the second argument, the function rounds to the nearest whole number\.
+When the second argument *>n* is specified, the function rounds to the nearest number with *n* decimal places of precision\.

 ## Syntax<a name="r_ROUND-synopsis"></a>